KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `MMM-Face-Multi-User-Recognition-SMAI.js`: Replace it with `MagicMirror²`.
 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Face-Reco-DNN by nischi](https://github.com/nischi/MMM-Face-Reco-DNN)